 Younger women and those with fewer health problems have a higher chance of getting pregnant than older women and those with issues.
 Fertility decreases as you get older, specifically starting at 35 years old.

 The traditional definition of infertility is usually made after unsuccessfully trying to conceive for more than one year.
 That doesn’t mean you can never get pregnant.
 Many couples who have been trying to get pregnant will successfully get pregnant after one year.

 But that doesn’t necessarily mean everyone should wait that long before seeing a specialist.

-When time is of essence it’s important to not lose precious time, and there are certain instances where a couple should see an infertility specialist (Reproductive Endocrinologist) earlier than those 12 months.
+When time is of the essence it’s important to not lose any of that precious time, and there are certain instances where a couple should see an infertility specialist (reproductive endocrinologist) before waiting 12 months.

 The American Society for Reproductive Medicine (ASRM) has defined infertility as..." the inability to conceive after one year of unprotected intercourse".
 They suggest that …. “couples in whom the female partner is under the age of 35, and who have not conceived after one year of unprotected intercourse, should seek the help of a physician that specializes in the treatment of infertility”.

 But ASRM also lists conditions where couples should see an infertility specialist earlier:

 A. Couples, in which the female partner is over the age 35, should seek help after six months of being unable to conceive.

 B. Couples who have known causes of infertility should seek help from a specialist even sooner.
 These include couples with:

 - irregular periods,